rcolomina/downloader_free_springer_books/README.md

-# downloader_free_springer_books
+# Downloader of Free Springer Books

-Download hundreds of free Springer books in PDF
+At the time this repository is written Springer allows to download a really large list of Springer books.